Remedy Action Request System 18.05

-BMC Remedy Mid Tier
+Remedy Mid Tier

 You can use the JSP servlets to make the mid tier scalable.
-For more information, see BMC Remedy Mid Tier scalability.
+For more information, see Remedy Mid Tier scalability.

 For mid tier caching recommendations, see About Mid Tier caching.

-BMC Remedy AR System licenses
+Remedy AR System licenses

 With the new bundled license option, you can configure license limits, assign licenses to users, and control and report license consumption in alignment with how user licenses were purchased.
 You do not need to manually map the new pricing models to the old pricing models and then apply the licenses in the system.